niklas-palm/custom-sagemaker-project/README.md

 - You need to update the bucket where you store the zipped seed code and the related object key.
 - You need to update the respository owner

-#### The `SageMakerRepository` resource.

-(note: this resource is only used to have the repo appear in SM Studio.
-You can delete this resource if you wish)

-- You need to enter the ARN of the Secret Manager secret you created with the github username and password.

 ### Create a new product in Service Catalogue